 This section describes a conceptual model of possible data organization that an implementation maintains to participate in this protocol.
 The described organization is provided to facilitate the explanation of how the protocol behaves.
 This document does not mandate that implementations adhere to this model as long as their external behavior is consistent with that described in this document.

-The abstract data model for this interface is the same as that for the EMSMDB interface.
-See section 3.1.1 for details about Session Context and session context handles.
+The ADM for this interface is the same as that for the EMSMDB interface, as specified in section 3.1.1.